 “His so called illusion maze is actually fractals, created by multiple large crystals to reflect the surrounding area.
 His laser attacks are just heavily concentrated particles that push things away, the photopheresis effect.
 The reason why there were hundreds of lasers is because the fractals reflect the lasers like a mirror.
 In the end, his fractals did nothing but reflect the bounce of his lasers to confuse the person trapped.
-Only the initial spell cast by Ainsworth would deal any real damage. ”
+Only the initial spell casted by Ainsworth would deal any real damage. ”

 The color of Amy’s face seemed to have shifted pigment after his explanation, a slight flush of red.
 Not just that, but her body posture as well.
 She pulled her arms behind her back and held her wrist.

 “The name and the burnt circles on the ground.
 I don’t know why anyone would call it crystal magic if he could shoot lasers.
 On top of that, illusions don’t copy each other’s every move.
 Only reflections do.”

 “That’s it?”
 Amy said, surprised at his reasons.